JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 Welcome!
 VizVid is a general-purpose video player wrapper for use in VRChat.
 It aims to cover many use cases, from watch-together video/live stream player in lounges, to large event venue for music performances, or even booths for exhibitions or showcases.
 Due to its target customers, it has a flexible architecture, just like a factory made electronic but with a easy to open back lid, make it easier to let users mess them around for their needs.

+This documentation is for V1.0.12 or later, some guidelines are different to older versions.

 ## Table of Contents
 * [How to install?](#how-to-install)
 	* [How to Add Extra Screen?](#how-to-add-extra-screen)